FREEPHONE 0330 058 1579

 This means you may not be eligible for a second plan scheme unless you have another source of income i.e. savings, financial gifts from loved ones, or you are still working.

-If you do buy a second home with equity release in Dorset, keep in mind that you will be required to stay in it for a certain period of time.
+If you do buy a second home with equity release in Dorset, keep in mind that you will be required to stay in it for a certain period.

 Usually, you need to be there for at least 50% of the year.
-We recommend choosing a location that you love as you will spending lots of time there.
+We recommend choosing a location that you love as you will spend lots of time there.

 You could even choose a different location to Dorset – some of our customers buy homes abroad.
 However, you would need to be able to travel to home frequently, so make sure you would be prepared to do this.